-In order to improve rehabilitation services, it also offers direct support to a number of orthopaedic fitting centres and clinics.
+In order to improve rehabilitation services, it also offers direct support to a number of orthopaedic fitting centres, hospitals and clinics.
 The aid provided varies according to the need: it may involve renovating premises, training physiotherapists and orthopaedic technicians or supplying equipment and consumables.
 In addition, the organisation of mobile camps has made it possible to extend provision of rehabilitation services to remote regions.

 At the end of the Korean War in 1953, the Korean peninsula was divided into two states: the Democratic People’s Republic of Korea (North Korea) and the Republic of Korea (South Korea).